sidimansourjs/applepay-token/README.md

 ## Generate private key:

+After following all the required steps described at [apple developers site](https://developer.apple.com/documentation/passkit/apple_pay/setting_up_apple_pay_requirements)

 The process to get the private key is the standard in openssl

-You can export your private key doing the following steps:
+You can export your private key by following these steps:

 	- Export merchant certificate to a p12 cert (this format has the cert+private key).
 	- Open terminal, go to the folder that contains the p12